Greenlandicsmiley/dhcpDialog/README.md

 Add 'include "/path/to/conf/file";' at the end of the dhcpd configuration file (or in the middle)

-Due to using rm when deleting scopes, I recommend that you use a different user that only has access to the tools folder(s).
+Due to using rm when deleting scopes, I recommend that you use a different user that only has access to the tool's folder(s).